Moringa oleifera: Etymology

-The genus name Moringa derives from the Tamil word, murungai, meaning "twisted pod", alludes to the young fruit.
-The species name oleifera is derived from the Latin words oleum "oil" and ferre "to bear".
+The genus name Moringa derives from the Tamil word, murungai, meaning "twisted pod", alluding to the young fruit.
+The specific name oleifera is derived from the Latin words oleum "oil" and ferre "to bear".

-The plant has numerous common names across regions where it is cultivated, with drumstick tree, horse radish tree or simply moringa used in English.
+The plant has numerous common names across regions where it is cultivated, with drumstick tree, horseradish tree, or simply moringa used in English.

 Ecology

 The moringa tree is not affected by any serious diseases in its native or introduced ranges.
 In India, several insect pests are seen, including various caterpillars such as the bark-eating caterpillar, the hairy caterpillar, or the green leaf caterpillar.
-The budworms Noctuidae are known to cause serious defoliation.
+Budworms from the Noctuidae are known to cause serious defoliation.
 Damaging agents can also be aphids, stem borers, and fruit flies.
 In some regions, termites can also cause minor damage.
-If termites are numerous in soils, insects management costs are not bearable.
+If termites are numerous in soils, insect-management costs are not bearable.

-The moringa tree is a host to Leveillula taurica, a powdery mildew which causes damage in papaya crops in south India.
+The moringa tree is a host to Leveillula taurica, a powdery mildew, which causes damage in papaya crops in south India.
+Furthermore, the caterpillars of the snout moth Noorda blitealis feed primarily on the leaves and can cause complete leaf loss.

+As an invasive species

+Although listed as an invasive species in several countries, one source reports that M. oleifera has "not been observed invading intact habitats or displacing native flora", so "should be regarded at present as a widely cultivated species with low invasive potential."